-Here is mainly the variety Riesling cultivated largely in traditional Mosel pile education ( Single pile education ) partly ungrafted is grown.
-Shares in the situation have for example the wineries Bernard-Kieren.
+Here is mainly the variety Riesling cultivated, which is largely in traditional Moselle pile education ( Single pile education ) partly ungrafted is grown.
+The vineyards, for example, have a share in the situation Bernard-Kieren.
 Episcopal wineries Trier.
-Dr. F. Weins-Prum.
+Dr. F. Weins-Prüm.
 Dr. Leimbrock - C. Schmidt.
 Dr. Loosen.
 Dr. Pauly-Bergweiler.
 Friedrich-core.
 Friedrich-Wilhelm Gymnasium.
-Privy Councilor J. Wegeler Erben.
+Privy Councilor J. Wegeler Heirs.
 Joh.
 Jos.
 Prüm.
 Kees-Kieren.
 Kerpen.
 Max Ferd. judge.
 Molitor.
 Philipps-Eckstein.
 SA Prüm.
 Schaefer Willi.
-Castle Lieser.
+Lieser Castle.
 Schömann Martin.
 Selbach-Oster.
-Studert-Prüm and Wwe.
-H. Thanisch Erben Müller-Burggraef,
+Studert-Prüm and Wwe.Dr.
+H. Thanisch heirs Müller-Burggraef,

 The mainly west to southeast oriented vineyards with a slope of 10 to 75% comprise 44 hectares of vineyards on brownish-colored weathered limestone soils.
 The winegrower Johann Philipp Bronner (1792-1864) described it in 1837 as a "wonderful vineyard".
 In the three-hectare core facing south-west, dry walls up to six meters high are stacked one above the other, interrupted by crossbars and connected by a tangle of squadrons and stairs.
 The state winery, for example, shares in the situation vineyard,